pjambet/til-rb/README.md

 - An `init` command that will create a repo for you
 - A `configure` command that will store the token and the repo name in a file in `~/.config/til/config` or `~/.til`
+- Other storage destinations, looks like Gitlab has an API that could be used to replicate the logic we use for GH

 ## Known issues